Is "Computer Arm" the "Tennis Elbow" of the Internet set?

 Plate 1: Back-bending on curved bench.

-We are using a male model for these photos as a stand-in for our actual experimental subject: a 51-year-old female who suffers "Computer Arm" from decades of keyboarding on typewriters and computers, manifested in the left arm as weakness in the grip and a loss of finger dexterity [See CORRECTION/UPDATE below].
-Besides the simple back-bend, she also handles small dumbbells (2-lbs each) while in the bent position, doing a variety of movements, such as pull-overs (Plate 2) and flys (Plate 3) -- as demonstrated by our male model using 5-lb dumbbells.
+Besides the simple back-bend, try handling small dumbbells (2, 3 or 5-lbs each) while in the bent position, doing a variety of movements, such as pull-overs (Plate 2) and flys (Plate 3) -- as demonstrated by our model using 5-lb dumbbells.

 pull-overs while bent